RubMyBricks/AdminPanel/README.md

 adminpanel.kick - Kick players permission

-adminpanel.devwipe - Dev wipe permission
+adminpanel.reports - Access to the Reports

-adminpanel.weathercontrol - Weather
+adminpanel.entitykill - Enables Enitity Kill

 Make sure your moderators/admins have .use (to enable panel view) > whatever permission.